nifey/nifey.github.io/content/post/coccinelle.md

     For example, a change in the arguments used for a function needs updating all the points in the code where that function is called.
     Similarly, there could be old deprecated functions that need to be replaced by new alternatives.

-Coccinelle uses SmPL (Semantic Patch Language) to detect and fix bugs using a form of pattern matching.
+Coccinelle takes as input the C program files that need to be matched and transformed, and a _semantic patch_.
+Semantic patches are coccinelle scripts written in Semantic Patch Language (SmPL), that specifies the code pattern that needs to be matched and the code transformation that needs to be performed.
-The syntax is similar to C and Patch language (+,-,etc)
+The syntax of semantic patches is similar to C and the notations used in patches (eg: _+_ to denote added lines and _-_ to denote deleted lines).

 ## Installing and using Coccinelle {#installing-and-using-coccinelle}